-The most common disorders in childhood include disruptive behaviour problems, attention-deficit/hyperactivity disorder (ADHD), oppositional, defiant or conduct disorders, and later in childhood, anxiety and depression.
-Emotional and behavioural disorders can be classified as ‘externalising’, like ADHD and conduct disorder, or ‘internalising’, like anxiety or depression.
+The most common disorders in childhood include neurodevelopmental conditions such as attention-deficit/hyperactivity disorder (ADHD), disruptive behaviour problems, oppositional, defiant or conduct disorders, and later in childhood, anxiety and depression.
+Emotional and behavioural disorders can be broadly classified as ‘externalising’, like conduct disorder, or ‘internalising’, like anxiety or depression, although some conditions have both externalising and internalising characteristics.
 The New Zealand Health Survey in 2012-2016, which collected data on children in New Zealand ages 3-14, found that, according to parents, 8% of children were experiencing significant emotional, social, or behavioural problems.
 Girls were more likely to experience difficulties that were emotional and internalising in nature, while boys were more likely to have issues with hyperactivity, peer conflict, and conduct disorders[i].

 The link between environmental factors and emotional and behavioural disorders

-Many environmental factors have been linked to childhood emotional and behavioural disorders, including parental psychopathology and substance use, unfavourable perinatal factors, poor family relationships, adverse family life, household exposure to tobacco and other substances, unfavourable socioeconomic conditions, and personal factors such as temperament and gender[ii].
-Children with environmental exposure to substance abuse, toxic stress, trauma or adverse childhood experiences may enter the school system with labels such as conduct disorder, oppositional defiant disorder, anxiety, depression, or even ADHD.Genetic predisposition and temperamental factors may also play a role in the development of mental health issues such as anxiety and depression in students who have not experienced any adverse environmental factors.
+Many environmental factors have been linked to certain childhood emotional and behavioural disorders, including parental psychopathology and substance use, unfavourable perinatal factors, poor family relationships, adverse family life, household exposure to tobacco and other substances, unfavourable socioeconomic conditions, and personal factors such as temperament and gender[ii].
+Children with environmental exposure to substance abuse, toxic stress, trauma or adverse childhood experiences may enter the school system with various labels.A variety of genetic or temperamental factors may also play a role in the development of certain emotional and behavioural disorders in students who have not experienced any adverse environmental factors.
 For example, a tendency to withdraw from situations and peers may put students at a greater risk of developing anxiety disorders.
 In addition, modeling can play a role in the development of anxiety as parents with anxiety tend to have children with anxiety[iii].

 There are two main categories of emotional and behavioural disorders that are directly linked to environmental factors: fetal alcohol spectrum disorders and disorders associated with toxic stress, trauma and adverse childhood experiences.